roshanlulu/roshanlulu.github.io/_posts/2017-06-06-Capstone-Project.md

 The causes are not directly available in the dataset.
 The dataset contains unstructured textual content that describes the cause of the accident.
 #### Method 1:
 - Use NLTK libraries to train a model that categorizes the reason of each accident based on unstructured text.
-- reprocess text, Tokenize using Vectorizer, Transformer and SVM Classifier.
+- Preprocess text, Tokenize using Vectorizer, Transformer and SVM Classifier.
 SVM is regarded as on of the best text classification algorithm.
 #### Results of Classification:
 ![]({{ site.url }}/assets/capstone/Trend_by_Accident_Cause.png)
 #### Method 2: